IAAA-Lab/U2G/GeoPackage/geopackage-encoding-rule.md

 Any UML Model property whose  `Integer` or `Real` values may overflow the limits of the respective SQLite storage class (i.e. `INTEGER`, `REAL`) should be mapped to `TEXT`, with specific rules being defined on a case-by-case basis in each theme profile.

+[3] The syntax and value space is the same of `gml:UomIdentifier`.
+The legal values of the new property are the literals of the data column constraint enum `GML_UomIdentifier`.
+This restriction may be enforced by SQL triggers or by code in applications that update GeoPackage data values.

 Any other UML Model property type is to be mapped to `TEXT`, with specific rules being defined on a case-by-case basis in each theme profile.

 ###### Properties with a `uom` attribute